abanoubha/abanoubha/README.md

 &nbsp;
 [![linkedin badge](https://img.shields.io/badge/linkedin-abanoub_hanna-%230177B5?style=flat&logo=linkedin)](https://www.linkedin.com/in/abanoub-hanna)

 As [Newton said](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants) : "If I have seen further it is by standing on the shoulders of Giants".
-So if you consider my projects helpful, it is by standing on the shoulders of giants — in open source community.
+So if you consider my projects helpful, it is by standing on the shoulders of giants — in the open source community.

 ## Software I Created